rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Node-Express/How-Node-handles-concurrency.md

 ## When Node is single-threaded how does it handle concurrency - 10June2017

+[The official Doc](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) has some very good explanation.

 ## 1> Some Key points noted on 10-June-2018 >>

 - A> The simple ans is - With callback function and event-loop